SaranyaVelu-SK/React/README.md

                             SWC / esbuild / Vite — newer, faster transpilers

-        📍 Parcel is like a manager who gives the responsibility of transpilation to a package called Babel.
+- Parcel is like a manager who gives the responsibility of transpilation to a package called Babel.

-        📍 Babel is a package that is a compiler/transpiler of JavaScript that is already present inside ‘node-modules’ which is depended by parcel, so upon installing parcel bable is installed as its dependency(transitive dependency).
+- Babel is a package that is a compiler/transpiler of JavaScript that is already present inside ‘node-modules’ which is depended by parcel, so upon installing parcel bable is installed as its dependency(transitive dependency).
 It takes JSX and converts it into the code that browsers understand, as soon as we write it and save the file.
 It is not created by Facebook.

-        JSX (transpiled by Babel) ⇒ React.createElement ⇒ ReactElement ⇒ JS Object ⇒ HTML Element(render)
+- JSX (transpiled by Babel) ⇒ React.createElement ⇒ ReactElement ⇒ JS Object ⇒ HTML Element(render)

-    Single Line and Multi Line JSX Code
+- Single Line and Multi Line JSX Code

-        Single line code:
+        ```Single line code:
             const jsxHeading = <h1>Namaste React</h1>

         Multi-line code: